Anthem CEO expects U.S. regulatory decision in July

-(Reuters) - Anthem Inc Chief Executive Officer Joseph Swedish said on Tuesday the health insurer was pushing for approval from antitrust regulators reviewing its $51 billion acquisition of Cigna Corp and expects to hear a decision in July.
+NEW YORK (Reuters) - Anthem Inc (ANTM.N) Chief Executive Officer Joseph Swedish said on Tuesday the health insurer was pushing for approval from antitrust regulators reviewing its $51 billion acquisition of Cigna Corp (CI.N) and expects to hear a decision in July.

 Speaking at the UBS Global Healthcare Conference, Swedish said Anthem has argued to regulators that the deal will save consumers money as the combined company would be able to negotiate better prices for medical services.